James McVey Tattoo Guide: The Vamps' Matching Inks, Guitar & Mental Health Tribute

 19 December 2018, 10:57 | Updated: 19 December 2018, 11:01

 The Vamps' James McVey has quite the impressive collection of tattoos with all sorts of hidden meanings, from his beloved guitar to possible girlfriend tributes, we've got them all for you to see here!

-Guitarist James McVey has entered the I'm A Celebrity 2018 camp, and we thought we'd take you through all of his super detailed and meaningful musical tattoos so you can get to know The Vamps band member even better!
+Guitarist James McVey showed off all his amazing ink in the I'm A Celebrity 2018 camp, and we thought we'd take you through all of his super detailed and meaningful musical tattoos so you can get to know The Vamps band member even better!

 Matching semicolon with Connor